vgs-samples/vgs-checkout-flutter-demo/README.md

    from Flutter by sending messages.
    The Method Channel stems from binary messaging and the platform channel and supports a bidirectional invocation of methods.

    To keep `AppDelegate` sample lean all code with method channel setup is located in `ios\Runner\Channels` folders.
-Please check `CustomConfigChannel.swift` and `PayOptAddCardConfigChannel.swift` files.
+Please check `CustomConfigChannel.swift` file.

 ```swift
 /// Implementation of Flutter Bridge (FlutterMethodChannel).